-- i.
-If any tree felling than necessary permission shall be taken from the competent authority. - j.
-Slope of the Water bodies to be stabilized using gabion plantation created at the end of life of the mine. - k.
+- k.
 Suitable safety protection measures shall be taken around the water bodies to prevent any human or animals falling in to the water bodies created at the end of life of the mine. - Personal protective equipments such as clothing, helmet, goggles or other garments or equipments designed to protect from injury or infection will be provided to working personnel.

-SEAC, Jharkhand has suggested the ToRs in its 115th meeting held on 23th, 24th, 25th, 26th and 27th July, 2024 in the light of Hon'ble NGT, Principal Bench, New Delhi order dated 13.09.18 and MoEF & CC OM dated 12.12.18 for undertaking detailed EIA / EMP study and SEIAA, Jharkhand has approved the ToRs in its 115th meeting held on 06th & 07th August, 2024.
+SEAC, Jharkhand has suggested the ToRs in its 118th meeting held on 22nd, 23rd, 24th, 25th and 26th October, 2024 in the light of Hon'ble NGT, Principal Bench, New Delhi order dated 13.09.18 and MoEF & CC OM dated 12.12.18 for undertaking detailed EIA / EMP study and SEIAA, Jharkhand has approved the ToRs in its 118th meeting held on 28th & 29th November, 2024.